-Gregg Michael Gillis, commonly known as Girl Talk, has mixed his way to an estimated net worth of $2 million.
-Sampling different music genres has earned the artist his creditable net worth.
+Gregg Michael Gillis net worth: Gregg Michael Gillis, commonly known as Girl Talk, has mixed his way to a net worth of $12 million.
 Gillis' great music experimentation started when he was a student at high school.
-By the time he was in university, the Girl Talk project was well on its way – plus a few music collaborations under his belt.
-Graduated with biomedical engineering, Gillis worked as an engineer for a few years, before pursuing his music project.
-During his years as an engineer, Gillis was signed to Illegal Art and has released three albums with the label.
+By the time he was in university, the Girl Talk project was well on its way.
+After graduating with a degree in biomedical engineering, Gillis worked as an engineer for a few years, before pursuing music full-time.
+During his years as an engineer, Gillis was signed to Illegal Art and released three albums with the label.

 Despite the critique from The New York Times magazine, Gillis received Wired magazine's Rave Award in 2007.
 Time magazine ranked Feed the Animals at number four on their top ten albums of 2008 list.
 Feed the Animals was also ranked 24 on the Rolling Stone's top 50 albums of 2008.
 His biggest praise and achievement to date was in his hometown in Pittsburgh: in 2010, 7 December was officially named the 'Gregg Michael Gillis' day.
 So what's with the name, 'Girl Talk'?
 Gillis' response was: "Just stir things up a little within the small scene I was operating from.
 I came from a more experimental background and there were some very overly serious, borderline academic type electronic musicians.
 I wanted to pick a name that they would be embarrassed to play with.
 Girl Talk sounded exactly the opposite of a man playing a laptop – so that's what I chose."